davidcjordan/tts_polly/README.md

 ```

 ## cloning the repository
-When cloning this repository in order to generate new mp3 files, a new virtual environment (venv) must be created and initialized:
+When cloning this repository in order to generate new mp3 files, a new virtual environment (venv) must be created and initialized as follows.
+This is to install the AWS 'boto' python facility.
 ```
 cd tts-polly
 python3 -m virtualenv venv